 rounded up or down to the nearest whole dollar.

-33. Selection of member contribution rate
+33. Member contribution rate, selection of

 (1) A Gold State Super Member is to select a rate to be the Member’s member contribution rate and give notice of that selection to the Board.